How to Show up on The First Page of Google

 Using this method for keyword research can give a newer website a chance to rank along side the big websites and bloggers.

-As mentioned above Google doesn’t give us an exact formula for ranking, however we can do our best to excel in the following areas:
+As mentioned above Google doesn’t give us an exact formula for ranking, however we can make sure to do our best in the following areas:

 - Find your niche

 - Write good content

 - Write More Content Than Your Competition

 1. Find Your Niche

 Finding your niche on the web is crucial.
 You will want to find a more narrow topic to write on if your looking to gain organic traffic.